Mormon conference ushers in leaders as church faces scrutiny

 SALT LAKE CITY – A Mormon conference this weekend in Utah will usher in a new era of church leadership that comes as the faith grapples with heightened scrutiny about its handling of sexual abuse reports and one-on-one interviews between local lay leaders and youth.

-Church President Russell M. Nelson will preside over the twice-annual gathering for the first time since taking office, and two new members will be chosen for an all-male top governing body.
+Church President Russell M. Nelson will preside over the twice-annual gathering for the first time since taking office.
+Two new members will be chosen for an all-male top governing body.

 The Church of Jesus Christ of Latter-day Saints this week announced updated guidelines for the reporting of sexual abuse following news that a former prominent missionary leader was accused of sexually assaulting two women in the 1980s.